BME Academic Programs & Degrees

 Undergraduate: Bachelor of Science (B.S.)

-Our students take both basic and BME-specific science and engineering courses such as Calculus, Biology, Circuits, Medical Physiology, and Medical Instrumentation.
-Students can choose a focus area for their upper-level electives, such as Biomaterials/Tissue Engineering, Bioelectricity, Biosensors, Biomechanics, or Imaging.
+Our students take both basic and BME-specific science and engineering courses such as Calculus, Biology, Circuits, Medical Physiology, and Medical Instrumentation, all of which can be aligned with Pre-Med preparation and/or a dual-degree.
+For upper-level electives, students can choose a focus area such as Biomaterials/Tissue Engineering, Bioelectricity, Biosensors, Biomechanics, or Imaging (see our Advising Guide and Focus Area Flowcharts).
 During the senior year, students work in teams on their capstone BME design project.
 These senior projects are mentored by departmental and external biomedical and medical professionals, giving our students an immersive real-world experience in biomedical device design.